GBSD board meeting — May 7, 2026

 Read it for yourself

-The coalition's full write-up of the relevant statute and rule, with citations, is here:
+The OMEA's full write-up of the relevant statute and rule, with citations, is here:

 Open the legal brief